Plattsburgh Pioneers

-The Plattsburgh Pioneers were a junior ice hockey team, based in Plattsburgh, New York, who played just 17 games in the Quebec Major Junior Hockey League during the 1984–85 QMJHL season.
+The Plattsburgh Pioneers were a junior ice hockey team, based in Plattsburgh, New York, who played 17 games in the Quebec Major Junior Hockey League during the 1984–85 QMJHL season.

 History

 The Pioneers were the QMJHL's first expansion into the United States.
 However, the league refused to hold an expansion draft to stock the team, giving the Pioneers a distinct disadvantage.
-Eventually, the team sported an all-American lineup of players, most of them not even good enough to play for college teams, let alone high-level junior hockey.
+Eventually, the team sported an all-American lineup of players.

 Plattsburgh's first game was played on September 15, 1984 at the Ronald B. Stafford Ice Arena against the Hull Olympiques, in front of 1,500 fans.
 Despite having only 17 players on their roster, and a second-period brawl that saw several players ejected (including Hull's Luc Robitaille, a future Hall of Famer), Plattsburgh managed a 6-6 tie after regulation.
 The Olympiques' Joe Foglietta would notch the winner in overtime, however, so the Pioneers settled for one point in the standings.
 It was the only one they would ever get.

 The Pioneers' season quickly turned into a disaster.
 Coach Yves Beaudry decided he'd seen enough after the first game and quit; Denis Methot (the team's owner and general manager) took the reins and saw Plattsburgh take a 13-0 pounding in their very first road game, at Laval.
 Defense was the Pioneers' biggest problem, as they allowed double-digit goals in nine contests, including a 17-1 loss at Granby -- the team with the second-worst record in the QMJHL.
 The shell-shocked goaltenders, Joel Kiers and Frank Currie, faced 802 shots in 17 games, or nearly 50 per contest; they allowed 185 goals, or 10.88 per game.